 Working paper

-Perceived versus Calibrated Income Risks in Heterogeneous-agent Consumption Models (Job Market Paper)[Working Paper][BoC SWP][Slides][Bib]
+Perceived versus Calibrated Income Risks in Heterogeneous-agent Consumption Models (Job Market Paper)[Working Paper][BoC SWP][JMP-Slides][AI Podcast][Bib]

 Details

-- An incomplete-market OLG-GE model with heterogeneous income risks calibrated from the survey data.
+• An incomplete-market life-cycle model with subjective/heterogeneous income risks calibrated from the survey data.

 Details